akarazhev/ai-driven-development-101/doc/ai/confluence-integration-prompt.md

 Modify `ProviderFactory.java` to:

-- Inject `ConfluenceCloudProvider`
+- Inject `ConfluenceServerProvider`
-- Add case `"confluence"` or `"confluence-cloud"` to return the real provider
+- Add case `"confluence"` or `"confluence-server"` to return the real provider
 - Keep `"stub"` and `"confluence-stub"` for the stub provider

 ### 5. Error Handling